Instructions for students in the corona epidemic situation

 Meetings or conferences for the guardians of both vocational and general upper secondary students will be arranged remotely, unless there are particularly weighty grounds for meeting on campus.

-The outgoing exchange periods abroad for students have been cancelled until the end of the year.
+The outgoing exchange periods abroad for students have been cancelled until 31 July 2021.
 It is also important to exercise caution and follow government instructions when travelling for leisure.
 For up-to-date travel instructions, please visit the THL website.

 We recommend that you also inform your group tutor of your trips abroad in order to agree on any necessary precautions.
 The starting point is to ensure a safe environment for all students and staff.